CONTACT US

-ASPICE | What it Means for Automotive
+ASPICE - What it Means for Automotive

-Product innovation in the automotive industry has been steadily increasing.
-As of 2019, 80 percent of product innovation now occurs through software development.
 Product differentiation by electronic features has exploded the number of vehicle platforms and vehicle variants.
 Each variant is a unique combination of features that will have different interactions and safety risks.
 This situation mandates the need for the definition, implementation, and evaluation of proper processes for system development and the coordination of all stakeholders (e.g., OEM, tier supplier, etc.) more than ever.

-What It Means for Suppliers
+What ASPICE Means for Suppliers

 In the automotive industry, ASPICE is becoming a widely adopted standard.
 Major OEMs such as Audi, BMW, Daimler, and Ford are assessing their electronic and software suppliers based on the ASPICE assessment rating.
 It provides a more controlled system development process to ensure product quality, shortens the release schedule, and reduces cost impact on the product development due to quality issues identified in later stages of product development.

-What It Means for OEMs
+What ASPICE Means for OEMs

 Outline of ASPICE